Bill O'Neill (bowler): PBA career

 O'Neill qualified as the #1 seed for the 2020 PBA Tournament of Champions, but lost the championship match to Kristopher Prather.
 Six days later, on February 15, O'Neill won his twelfth PBA Tour title and second major at the 2020 PBA Players Championship in Columbus, Ohio.
 He qualified as the #3 seed for the stepladder finals, beating Kris Prather and Jason Belmonte in matches #2 and #3, and defeating E. J. Tackett in the championship match by one pin, 233–232.
 Based on 2020 points, O'Neill qualified as the #2 seed for the season-ending PBA Tour Playoffs, earning a bye into the Round of 16.
 On his way through the brackets, he defeated AJ Johnson, Kyle Troup and Tom Smallwood in single-game matches.
 He then defeated Anthony Simonsen in the double-elimination final match, 235–203 and 249–195.
 O'Neill was rewarded with his 13th PBA Tour title and the $100,000 first prize.
 On December 18, 2020, the PBA announced that O'Neill had finished runner-up to Jason Belmonte for 2020 PBA Player of the Year.
 Despite the 2020 season being shortened by COVID-19, O'Neill cashed a career-high $272,285.

+After a three-year title drought, O'Neill won his 14th PBA Tour title and third major championship at the 2024 PBA Players Championship.
+Qualifying as the #2 seed, O'Neill knocked off Ryan Barnes in the semifinal match before defeating top seed Tom Smallwood in the championship match, 209–178.
+For the 2024 season, O'Neill finished fourth in Tour points and cashed $198,540.